elkhorn-heavy/walkthroughs/overthewire/bandit/level_12.md

 bandit11@bandit:~$
 ```

 It's a good idea to take a look at the data.
-If it's base 64 encoded then it
-will be printable characters.

 ```
 bandit11@bandit:~$ cat data.txt